-Finally, appellant raises a fresh grievance before the Court which grievance was not put forward in his appeal application, insisting that the proceedings are null and void since this case and that instituted against his wife Celia Eileen Jean Dunlop were heard simultaneously without the Court of Committal ordering that the evidence heard in one case be considered as valid for the other case, and without either indicating in which case the evidence was being compiled.
+Finally, appellant raises a fresh grievance before the Court which grievance was not put forward in her appeal application, insisting that the proceedings are null and void since this case and that instituted against her husband Timonthy Alan Mackay were heard simultaneously without the Court of Committal ordering that the evidence heard in one case be considered as valid for the other case, and without either indicating in which case the evidence was being compiled.

 To begin with, from an examination of the acts of the proceedings it is apparent that the Defence raised no objection before the Court of Committal as to the manner in which the proceedings were being conducted, raising a plea of nullity only at this late stage of the proceedings asking that proceedings start afresh, when the Court is bound with a time-limit of 60 days to conclude these extradition proceedings.
-Moreover, the charge sheet and the acts pursuant to arraignment exhibited by the Prosecution are all in their original with regards to appellant and those regarding his wife Celia Eileen Jean Dunlop such that the essential requisites for the proceedings to be instituted have been satisfied.
+Moreover, the charge sheet and the acts pursuant to arraignment exhibited by the Prosecution are all in their original with regards to appellant and those regarding her husband Timothy Alan Mackay such that the essential requisites for the proceedings to be instituted have been satisfied.
 The evidence found thereafter, and which was heard simultaneously, is that brought forward by the Defence itself.
-Thus, should the Court accede to this new grievance, the consequence would be that of expunging the evidence brought forward by appellant himself and not to annul the proceedings as a whole since, as already pointed, out the acts presented by the Prosecution with regards to each of the requested persons are filed in their original in each case, and are valid.
+Thus, should the Court accede to this new grievance, the consequence would be that of expunging the evidence brought forward by appellant herself and not to annul the proceedings as a whole since as already pointed out the acts presented by the Prosecution with regards to each of the requested persons are filed in their original in each case, and are valid.

-12 Document AZ2 - folio 169
+&lt;sup>12 Document AZ2 - folio 169

-Furthermore, even before this Court proceedings against appellant and his wife Celia Eileen Jean Dunlop were heard simultaneously with the Defence itself making submissions referring to both parties without asking the Court to hear the cases separately, thus acquiescing to the manner in which proceedings have been conducted from their initial stages, the cases being heard simultaneously for expedience's sake.
-Thus, this grievance is totally unfounded and is being rejected.
+Furthermore, even before this Court proceedings against appellant and her husband submissions referring to both parties without asking the Court to hear the cases separately, thus acquiescing to the manner in which proceedings have been conducted from their initial stages, the cases being heard simultaneously for expedience's sake.